 The APTD and CPTD cover a similar range of capabilities, but the CPTD exam covers the topics in more depth.
 For example, in the Career & Leadership Development capability statements shown below, the APTD tests basic knowledge while the CPTD tests higher-level skills that would be required for more senior professionals.
 Because the specific knowledge and skill statements tested on the exams are quite different, we don't recommend running a joint APTD and CPTD study group at this time.

-APTD: CPTD: Career & Leadership Development Career & Leadership Development Knowledge of leadership development practices and techniques (for example, formal training programs, job rotation, and coaching and mentoring).
-Knowledge of career development methods and techniques (for example, job rotations and stretch assignments).
-Skill in sourcing, designing, building, and evaluating leadership development experiences.
-Knowledge of how to develop and implement qualification programs.
+APTD: Career & Leadership Development

+- Knowledge of leadership development practices and techniques (for example, formal training programs, job rotation, and coaching and mentoring). - Knowledge of career development methods and techniques (for example, job rotations and stretch assignments).